mbeaudru/modern-js-cheatsheet/README.md

 As seen in the above sample, the Promise object takes an *executor* function which takes two parameters **resolve** and **reject**.
 Those parameters are functions which when called are going to move the promise *pending* state to respectively a *fulfilled* and *rejected* state.

-The promise is in pending state after instance creation and it's *executor* function is executed immediately.
+The promise is in pending state after instance creation and its *executor* function is executed immediately.
 Once one of the function *resolve* or *reject* is called in the *executor* function, the promise will call its associated handlers.

 ##### Promise handlers usage